ablakey/pointless-click/content/about/index.md

 ## Development Philosophy

-I thrive in situations where I need to wear many hats, which is why I've done so well at young start-ups.
+I thrive in situations where I need to wear many hats, which is why I've thrived working at start-ups.

 For example, I was hired for a specific mission: *"we need to configure and monitor robot deployments without regular involvement from engineers."*  This was accomplished by interviewing the deployment and customer success staff to understand the workflows, challenges, and opportunities.
 With the insight gathered, I prototyped an application, wrote the front-end, back-end, database schema, validation, backup strategy, cloud deployment, CI/CD, user manuals, and service monitoring tooling.

 This process was not monolithic.
 The best way to build the right tool with start-up levels of resourcing is to ship it early and often to learn what works, what doesn't, and what you don't yet know about a problem.
 A prototype was available within a few weeks and has seen hundreds of improvements over the years.

-Once our product and company matured, and our customer base grew by multiple orders of magnitude, I handed out my many hats to a team that I hired and manage today.
+Once our product and company matured, and our customer base grew by multiple orders of magnitude, I shared many of those hats with a team that I hired and manage today.

 ## Tech Overview